AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

 :switch:`--exit-status={val}`
   Specifies whether or not generated test driver should return failure exit status if at least one test fails or crashes. ``val`` can be either "on" or "off", "off" being the default.
+If ``--exit-status=on`` is used to generate the test harness, it should also be used if running the test drivers via the ``gnattest test_drivers.list`` command.

   .. index:: --omit-sloc (gnattest)